nrobinson2000/arch-pi-builder/README.md

 ```
 $ useradd -mG wheel <USER>
+$ passwd <USER>
 ```

-The dotfiles in /etc/skel will be copied into the user's home upon creation.
+The dotfiles in /etc/skel will be copied into the user's home directory.

 ## Use the Pi